-Many times, care providers may not provide you with everything you need to report their information correctly for the Child and Dependent Care Credit.
-You may have to report your care provider’s information differently to claim this credit.
+In certain situations, care providers may not provide you with everything you need to report for the Dependent Care Credit.

 Here’s what to do in each of these situations:

-- Relative care provider: If a relative kept your child while you worked you may be able to claim the dependent care credit as long as payments are not paid to your spouse, the parent of your qualifying person, to someone whom you claim as a dependent or your child age 19 or older if the child is your dependent.
+- The care provider is a relative: If a relative kept your child while you worked you may be able to claim the dependent care credit as long as payments are not paid to your spouse, the parent of your qualifying person, to someone whom you claim as a dependent or your child age 19 or older if the child is your dependent.
 You will have to identify who the person is that is providing care for your child and provide their SSN/TIN to claim this credit.